Kadrian/latex-correlations-matrix/README.md

 # latex-correlations-matrix

-Input: CSV-file, output: string to paste into a LaTeX document
+Input: CSV-file with correlations, output: nicely formatted content to use in a latex table

 ## Example